bkesselly/bkesselly/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on getting my bachelor's at WGU.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning malware analysis.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on cybersecurity projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with breaking into cybersecuritu.
-- 💬 Ask me about ...
+- 💬 Ask me about sports!
-- 📫 How to reach me: ...
+- 📫 How to reach me: LinkedIn
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I lived in the Midwest my whole life!
 -->